 This post may contain affiliate links.

 The STEM movement in education is so important to kids.
 Experts in the field of Science, Technology, Engineering and Math are desperately needed in this technology driven world.
 There are so many great STEM books for kids and I want to tell you about a few that we love today.
-Books are one of the best ways (other than hands-on learning) that I have found to teach these topics to my kids.
+Books are one of the best ways (other than hands-on STEM projects) that I have found to teach these topics to my kids.

 The earlier kids begin STEM ideas and skills and mastering them, the better off they will be for their future careers.
 There is great demand for graduates with science, technology, engineering or mathematics (STEM skills).
 Nearly all of the 30 fastest-growing occupations in the next decade will require STEM skills.
 However, only 16 percent of American high school seniors are interested in a STEM career.
 The numbers are even lower for girls and minorities.
 We are raising up the next generation of computer scientists and engineers right now and their minds will be the ones that continue to push us into a better future.